practical-neuroimaging/practical-neuroimaging.github.com/_sources/git_homework.txt

 The script to do this is ``fixup_openfmri.py``.
 But:

 There are two bugs I've left in the code.
-One of them leads to a test failure.
+One of them causes a test failure.
-Work out how to run the tests (hint : ``nosetests``).
-Find the failure, and fix it.
-Make sure the script runs - fix any problems.
+To find that one, first work out how to run the tests (hint : ``nosetests``).
+Fix that one.
+The other one makes the script fail if you call it.
+Fix that one too.

 ********************************
 Make a new commit with the fixes